aaronaxvig/synapse/INSTALL.md

     sudo apt install matrix-synapse
 ```

-There is also a version of `matrix-synapse` in `stretch-backports`.
+There are also newer versions of `matrix-synapse` in `stretch-backports` and `buster-backports`.
 Please see
 the [Debian documentation on
 backports](https://backports.debian.org/Instructions/) for information on how
 to use them.